Mary-C-Eze/Neural-Networks---Medical-Insurance/README.md

-Smoking status is strongly associated with higher insurance costs BMI and age also show positive correlation with charges Simpler neural network performed better than more complex architecture Dataset does not require deep model complexity Conclusion
+Smoking status is strongly associated with higher insurance costs BMI and age also show positive correlation with charges Simpler neural network performed better than more complex architecture Dataset did not require deep model complexity

+ Conclusion

 This project demonstrates that in structured tabular data problems, simpler neural networks can outperform more complex architectures when the dataset is relatively small.
 Proper preprocessing and validation strategy were critical in achieving stable performance.

  Future Improvements
-Compare with tree-based models (Random Forest, XGBoost) Apply feature importance analysis (SHAP)
+Compare with tree-based models (Random Forest)
+Apply feature importance analysis (SHAP)
 Perform hyperparameter tuning
-Experiment with log-transformed target variable

 How to Run
 pip install -r requirements.txt